sivi18/frontend/README.md

 ### Tailwind CSS Configuration

-Make sure your `tailwind.config.js` file is set up correctly to watch for your class changes:
+Ensure your `tailwind.config.js` file is set up correctly to watch for your class changes:

 ```js
 module.exports = {